RoilanCubilloMeza/Evaluacion1/planning.md

 - [ X ] Add design in large views
 - [ X ] Add more changes in colors in a large views
 - [  ] Publish the site and improve the readme

+--This part not responding to this project, don't copy and paste